-From 1974 to 1977, pits with terracotta warriors, which served as a funeral complex in the mausoleum, were excavated just one kilometer from the mausoleum of the first Emperor of China, Qin.
-Pit No. 1 is located in the south, with the length of 216 m from east to west, width of 62 m and total area of 13,260 m2.
+From 1974 to 1977, pits with the terracotta army, which served as a funeral complex in the mausoleum, were excavated just one kilometer from the mausoleum of the First Emperor of China, Qin.
+Pit No. 1 is located in the south, with a length of 216 m from east to west, a width of 62 m, and a total area of 13,260 m2.
 Pit No. 2 is 124 meters long from east to west, 98 meters wide with a total area of 6,000 m2.
 The area pit No. 3 holds 520 m2.
 A total of 800 figures of soldiers were found together with 18 wooden chariots and more than 100 pottery horses.
-Based on the layouts, it can be concluded that a total of 7,000 warrior figures, 100 chariots and 100 battle horses were unearthed.
-The soldiers proved to be rather tall, with the height of 180 cm.
+Based on the layouts, it can be concluded that a total of 7,000 warrior figures, 100 chariots, and 100 battle horses were unearthed.
+The soldiers proved to be rather tall, with a height of 180 cm.

 Excavation of Pit No. 1 and Discovered Relics